 What is Selective licensing?
 3 What is the aim of the scheme?
 3 When does the scheme start?
 3 How long will the Selective Licensing scheme last for?
 3 Why has Gedling Borough Council introduced the Selective Licensing Schemes 4 What about good landlords who already manage their properties well?
-4 I already pay an agent to manage my property why should I pay for a licend ce?
-4 Which accreditation bodies are accepted by Gedling Borough Council for a licence fee discount?
-Will the Selective Licensing scheme in Netherfield be renewed?
-5 What are the benefits of the Licensing Scheme?
-6 Whose responsibility is it to apply for a licence?
-6 What is the licensing process and how does it work?
-6 What do I need to submit to make a selective licence application 8 Once I have applied for a licence, what happens next?
-8 What happens if my licence is refused; how can I appeal this?
+4 I already pay an agent to manage my property why should I pay for a lice nce?4 What are the benefits of the Licensing Scheme?
+5 Whose responsibility is it to apply for a licence?
+5 What is the licensing process and how does it work?
+6 What do I need to submit to make a selective licence application 7 Once I have applied for a licence, what happens next?
+7 What happens if my licence is refused; how can I appeal this?
 8 For what reasons can a licence be refused?
-9 Will the property need to be inspected?
-9 If I am a licence holder of an existing property covered under a mandatory licence, do I still need to apply for a licence?
-What happens if I do not apply for a licence?
-9 What conditions will be on the licence?
-10 What happens if I do not comply with any of the terms of the licence conditions?
+8 Will the property need to be inspected?
+8 My property is a Housing in Multiple Occupation (HMO), do I still need to for a licence?
+What happens if I do not apply for a licence? g What conditions will be on the licence? g What happens if I do not comply with any of the terms of the licence conditions?
 10 How do I know if my rented property is licensable?
-10 Who can apply for the licence?
-10 Who can be the licence holder?
-11 Can there be more than one licence holder?
-11 How can I apply for a licence?
-11
+Who can apply for the licence?
+Who can be the licence holder?
+10 Can there be more than one licence holder?
+How can I apply for a licence?
+Are there any properties that are exempt from the licensing scheme?
+If I have several licensable properties do I have to complete a separate application for each property? • •

-Are there any properties that are exempt from the licensing scheme? .
-11 If I have several licensable properties do I have to complete a separate application for each property? .
-11 What documents do I need to support my licence application? .
-12 What if I do not have the means of uploading my documents online? .
-12 How much does a licence application cost? .
-12 What does the licence fee cover? .
-13 Can I pay the licence fee in instalments? .
-13 Is there a discount for multiple applications from the same landlord? .
-13 Will there be a discount for accredited Landlords? .
-14 Can an application be withdrawn? .
-14 Will I be entitled to a refund for the licence fee if I am no longer the licence holder of the property?
+What documents do I need to support my licence application? .
+11 What if I do not have the means of uploading my documents online?
+12 How much does a licence application cost? .12 What is a Re-Licence application and which applications qualify for this discount? .
+14 Which accreditation bodies are accepted by Gedling Borough Council for an accredited licence fee discount?
+What does the licence fee cover? .15 Can I pay the licence fee in instalments?
+15 Is there a discount for multiple applications from the same landlord?
+15 Can an application be withdrawn? .15 Will I be entitled to a refund for the licence fee if I am no longer the licence holder of the property?
 (E.g. if I sell the property) .
-14 Is the fee transferable to another property? .
-15 Is the licence transferable to another property or person .
-15 How will the Council spend the licensing money? .
-15 I have read the online application guide and am confused by the applicant 15
+16 Is the fee transferable to another property?
+16 Is the licence transferable to another property or person .16 How will the Council spend the licensing money?
+16 I have read the online application guide and am confused by the applicant 17